PopcornPalace/compliance/policies/incident.md

 acronym: SIRP
 satisfies:
   TSC:
-    - CC7.3
+    - CC7.3 - Incident Detection and Response
-    - CC7.4
+    - CC7.4 - Incident Reporting and Response
-    - CC7.5
+    - CC7.5 - Security Incident Review and Analysis
 majorRevisions:
-  - date: Jun 1 2018
+  - date: Mar 13 2023
-    comment: Initial document
+    comment: Revision for SOC 2 Alignment
 ---

 # Purpose and Scope

 a.
-This security incident response policy is intended to establish controls to ensure detection of security vulnerabilities and incidents, as well as quick reaction and response to security breaches.
+This Security Incident Response Policy (SIRP) establishes controls to ensure:
+* Detection of security vulnerabilities and incidents
+* Prompt response and containment of security breaches

-a.
-This document also provides implementing instructions for security incident response, to include definitions, procedures, responsibilities, and performance measures (metrics and reporting mechanisms).
+b.
+This document provides procedures for security incident response, including:
+* Definitions
+* Procedures
+* Responsibilities
+* Performance measures (metrics and reporting mechanisms)

-a.
-This policy applies to all users of information systems within the organization.
-This typically includes employees and contractors, as well as any external parties that come into contact with systems and information controlled by the organization (hereinafter referred to as “users”).
-This policy must be made readily available to all users.
+c.
+This policy applies to all users of information systems within the organization, including:
+* Employees
+* Contractors
+* Third-party vendors with access to organizational systems

 # Background

 a.
 A key objective of the organization’s Information Security Program is to focus on detecting information security weaknesses and vulnerabilities so that incidents and breaches can be prevented wherever possible.
 The organization is committed to protecting its employees, customers, and partners from illegal or damaging actions taken by others, either knowingly or unknowingly.
 Despite this, incidents and data breaches are likely to happen; when they do, the organization is committed to rapidly responding to them, which may include identifying, containing, investigating, resolving , and communicating information related to the breach.

-a.
+b.
 This policy requires that all users report any perceived or actual information security vulnerability or incident as soon as possible using the contact mechanisms prescribed in this document.
 In addition, the organization must employ automated scanning and reporting mechanisms that can be used to identify possible information security vulnerabilities and incidents.
 If a vulnerability is identified, it must be resolved within a set period of time based on its severity.
 If an incident is identified, it must be investigated within a set period of time based on its severity.
 If an incident is confirmed as a breach, a set procedure must be followed to contain, investigate, resolve, and communicate information to employees, customers, partners and other stakeholders.

-c.
-Within this document, the following definitions apply:
+# Definitions

-    i. *Information Security Vulnerability:* a vulnerability in an information system, information system security procedures, or administrative controls that could be exploited to gain unauthorized access to information or to disrupt critical processing.
+a. **Information Security Vulnerability:** A weakness in an information system, procedures, or controls that could be exploited for unauthorized access or disruption (TSC CC7.3).

-    i. *Information Security Incident:* a suspected, attempted, successful, or imminent threat of unauthorized access, use, disclosure, breach, modification, or destruction of information; interference with information technology operations; or significant violation of information security policy.
+b. **Information Security Incident:** A suspected, attempted, successful, or imminent threat of unauthorized access, use, disclosure, disruption, modification, or destruction of information; or a violation of security policy (TSC CC7.3).
+c. **Data Breach:** The unauthorized access or disclosure of sensitive data, as defined by applicable regulations (New definition for SOC 2).

 # Policy
 a.
 All users must report any system vulnerability , incident, or event pointing to a possible incident to the Information Security Manager (ISM) as quickly as possible but no later than 24 hours.
-Incidents must be reported by sending an email message to <insert email address here> with details of the incident.
+Incidents must be reported by sending an email message and slack channel to the Information Security Manager (ISM) as quickly as possible.

 a.
 Users must be trained on the procedures for reporting information security incidents or discovered vulnerabilities, and their responsibilities to report such incidents.
 Failure to report information security incidents shall be considered to be a security violation and will be reported to the Human Resources (HR) Manager for disciplinary action.